Planet3/p3wp/readme.md

 * Investigate how to implement post formats

 ## Things to do on the live server before applying theme
-* Create quote and bleg categories
+* Create quote, bleg and open thread categories
 * Split featured media category into images and video
 * regenerate thumbnails
 * Create Nav bar